 Travel in Mexico: getting there and around

-With 30 Mexican airports with direct flights from the U.S., it couldn’t be easier to start your next vacation in this Central American paradise.
+With 30 Mexican airports with direct flights from the U.S., it couldn’t be easier to start your next vacation in this Northern American paradise.
 Fear not if you’re coming from further afield, Cancun is particularly easy to reach if you’re heading in from Europe.
 There are so many places to visit in Mexico, keep reading to learn about the best ways to get there and travel around.

 Taking a car across the border is also an option and gives you the flexibility that perhaps a flight wouldn’t.
 With 40 official crossing points along the border, there’s no excuse not to pack your surfboard and hit the waves on the Mexican coast.

 Just a word of warning, it’s an idea to pack some spare parts with you.
 In the case of a break down along the way it’s good to be prepared.
 Also, be sure to take a look at the safety information along your planned route in advance, just in case you need to adapt your plans.